ibm-cloud-docs/hs-crypto/manage-access.md

 2. **Organize account resources in resource groups**

   {{site.data.keyword.hscrypto}} instances are associated with child accounts of the enterprise.
 Within each account, you can organize service instances in resource groups, so that you can assign different access policies to each resource group to enable independent access control.
-For how to create resource groups and organize resources, refer to [Best practices for organizing resources in a resource group](/docs/resources?topic=resources-bp_resourcegroups).
+For how to create resource groups and organize resources, refer to [Best practices for organizing resources](/docs/account?topic=account-account_setup).

 3. **Assign access to manage the enterprise and resources**

   Based on the {{site.data.keyword.hscrypto}} IAM [platform roles](#platform-mgmt-roles) and [service roles](#service-access-roles) listed above, you can assign users respective access to each tier of the enterprise hierarchy.
-You can also group users or [service IDs](/docs/iam?topic=iam-serviceids) by defining access groups to streamline the process of assigning access.
-For detailed information on assigning access, refer to [User management for enterprises](/docs/iam?topic=iam-enterprise-access) and [Best practices for assigning access](/docs/iam?topic=iam-account_setup).
+You can also group users or [service IDs](/docs/account?topic=account-serviceids) by defining access groups to streamline the process of assigning access.
+For detailed information on assigning access, refer to [User management for enterprises](/docs/account?topic=account-enterprise-access) and [Managing access to resources](/docs/account?topic=account-assign-access-resources).

 4. **Use {{site.data.keyword.cloud_notm}} API keys**

-  You can create [{{site.data.keyword.cloud_notm}} API keys](/docs/iam?topic=iam-manapikey) for users or services to track and control API usage.
+  You can create [{{site.data.keyword.cloud_notm}} API keys](/docs/account?topic=account-manapikey) for users or services to track and control API usage.
 The user API key is associated with the user identity and inherits all access that the user is assigned.
 The service API key is granted the access that is associated with a specific service ID.
-API keys can also be used to [generate IAM tokens](/iam?topic=iam-iamtoken_from_apikey) for API calls authentication.
-For how to manage API keys, refer to [Managing user API keys](/docs/iam?topic=iam-userapikey) and [Managing service ID API keys](/docs/iam?topic=iam-serviceidapikeys).
+API keys can also be used to [generate IAM tokens](/docs/account?topic=account-iamtoken_from_apikey) for API calls authentication.
+For how to manage API keys, refer to [Managing user API keys](/docs/account?topic=account-userapikey) and [Managing service ID API keys](/docs/account?topic=account-serviceidapikeys).

 The following is an example of how to use the enterprise to manage multiple instances and user access.
 Assume your organization has two {{site.data.keyword.hscrypto}} instances for development and production, and there are two separate teams managing and operating these instances. you can create the following enterprise hierarchy to better manage accounts, instances, and user access: